taliajmallo/rpgs/campaigns/Spire/charsheet.md

 This need not be the obvious or logical choice: Sister Spring is more beguiled by a compelling story than a dull fact.
 Roll with Mastery when you attempt to convince someone to take the side of said underdog.
+### Mother Steel Me
+You ask Mother Winter to gift you patience and restraint.
++1 Mind.
+Once per session, when you pray to the Winter goddess, reduce Mind stress by D6.

 ## Equipment
 - Athame (D3, Bloodbound)